 Abstract

-Political youth education has been comparatively well funded in Germany since second wold war and has been evaluated in a nationwide survey during the last decade.
-Now there is an impact analysis presented, which explores the long term effect out of the perspective off participants.
+Political youth education in extra-curricular settings has been comparatively well funded in Germany since second wold war and has been evaluated in a nationwide survey during the last decade.
+Now there is an impact analysis presented, which explores the long-term effect out of the perspective off participants.
 The former participants retell their own education- and life story about five years later.
 The impact analysis generated a typology of biographical sustainability and shows the effects of political youth education by means of single case analysis and case comprehensive topics.
 The quintessence is summarized in nine statements.

 Contents